pq-CUC/Rhyme/README.md

 The core innovation of Rhyme is the **Convolution of Constant Counts Sampling (3C Sampling)** method.
 In lattice-based Fiat-Shamir signatures, preventing the signature from leaking the secret key is a central challenge.

-The 3C sampling technique generates the masking vector `y` without using rejection sampling, through the convolution of several carefully chosen symmetric distributions.
-This design ensures that the output signature distribution is naturally independent of the secret key, thus preventing key leakage in the Fiat-Shamir structure.
+The 3C sampling technique constructs the signature vector `z` using a hybrid approach: it employs **lightweight, localized rejection sampling** solely for the first component ($z_0$) to decouple it from the shared mask, while the remaining components are generated through the **convolution of several carefully chosen symmetric distributions**.
+This design ensures that the final signature distribution is inherently independent of the secret key without relying on the expensive, full-dimensional rejection sampling used in schemes like Dilithium.

 ### Directory Structure